jbernadas/clamscan_daily/README.rst

 ::
  # /etc/init.d/clamav-freshclam start

 Invoking the above commands will run freshclam in daemon mode, meaning it will always be running in the background.
-To confirm it is running, issue the following:
+To confirm it is running, issue the following command and look for a similar output below it:
 ::
   # ps -ef | grep fresh | grep clam
   clamav   16235     1  0 Jun05 ?
 00:00:05 /usr/bin/freshclam -d --foreground=true